jigyasu1910/sql_projects/README.md

 # sql_projects
-Projects that I tried to understand end to end applications.
+Projects that I tried to do to understand end to end application of ETL process and then using optimised SQL queries to solve problem statements.